bcmichael/RNMR-Docs/docs/command/full_command.md

 Category: Acquisition

-Format: `TITLEA`
+Format: `TITLEA` title

+Defaults: current

+Prerequisites: RNMRA only

 Description:
-Changes acquisition buffer title.
+`TITLE` sets the title of the acquisition buffer.
+If no title is provided RNMR will prompt for it with the current acquisition buffer title as a default.
 ## TM
 Perform trapezoidal multiplication apodization